-Diversification of JGB Investor Base

-C. Overseas Investor Relations (IR) Efforts

-Since 2005, the Ministry of Finance has made efforts to enhance relations with foreign investors in JGBs.
-The activities aim to diversify the JGB investor base, including foreign investors, for the purpose of stabilizing the JGB market and provide accurate information on a timely basis that meets investors' needs for the purpose of encouraging them to hold JGBs longer and more stably (Fig. 1-28).

-Objectives of Overseas IR Activities

-- 1. Diversifying JGB holders - $\rightarrow~$ Ensure the stable and smooth JGB issuance, JGB market stability - 2.
+- 1. Diversifying JGB holders - \rightarrow Ensure the stable and smooth JGB issuance, JGB market stability - 2.
 Providing accurate and timely information on JGBs and the Japanese economy - → Promote stable and long-term holdings - 3.
-Grasping foreign investors' trends and needs accurately - → Feedback to Debt Management Policy

-(Excerpts from documents distributed at the Advisory Council on Government Debt Management (50th Round) on June 12, 2019)

-The Ministry of Finance established the Office of Debt Management and JGB Investor Relations at the Debt Management Policy Division of the Financial Bureau in July 2014 to enhance information arrangements to implement more effective and efficient IR activities in cooperation with research and analysis divisions.
+Grasping foreign investors' trends and needs accurately - \rightarrow Feedback to Debt Management Policy (Excerpts from documents distributed at the Advisory Council on Government Debt Management (50th Round) on June 12, 2019) The Ministry of Finance established the Office of Debt Management and JGB Investor Relations at the Debt Management Policy Division of the Financial Bureau in July 2014 to enhance information arrangements to implement more effective and efficient IR activities in cooperation with research and analysis divisions.
 In overseas IR activities, we provide various types of investors with information meeting their needs in a fine-tuned manner.
 For example, we frequently discuss practical topics such as macroeconomic trends, various government policy measures, JGB issuance plans and JGB market trends.
 We have adopted overseas IR activity methods fulfilling investors' needs, based on trends of overseas investors and market environment changes as well as opinions at such forums as the Advisory Council on Government Debt Management.
 Initially, we mainly sponsored seminars for large numbers of investors at various locations to improve foreign investors' awareness of JGBs.
 In response to improvements in foreign investors' awareness of JGBs through seminars, we have enhanced not only seminars but also direct visits to investors in recent years.
 Our direct talks with foreign investors allow us to grasp and respond to their needs in a fine-tuned manner, to promote their understanding of JGBs and the Japanese economy and to build close relations with them.

-In FY2019, we visited New York, London, Singapore and other cities where many foreign investors are located.
-In view of the expanding COVID-19 pandemic, however, we were unable to conduct overseas IR activities from February.
-As a result, we sent a total of four overseas IR missions in the year covering 11 cities in eight countries in North America, Europe and Asia.
-Mission members had meetings with local investors and made speeches before them.
-Over recent years, given that Asian investors' investment in Japanese bonds has increased, we have participated in the Regional Forum on Investment Management of Foreign Exchange Reserves (hosted by the Asian Development Bank), a meeting of foreign exchange reserve investment managers, to proactively explain about JGBs to central banks and other investors in the Asia Pacific region.
-We have also visited various investors including asset management firms and pension funds (Fig. 1-29).
-Furthermore, we have proactively made lectures at seminars for invited foreign investors and held direct talks with foreign investors visiting Japan.
-In response to improvements in investors' awareness of JGBs through our IR activities, we have received visits by investors whom IR mission members had the meetings in the past.
+As face-to-face meetings were restricted due to the COVID-19 infection expansion in FY2020, we conducted online overseas IR activities without visiting foreign countries.
+We initiated online meetings with overseas investors in FY2020, conducting a total of 52 such meetings with investors in North America, Europe, Asia, etc (Fig. 1-29).
+Online meetings allow us to contact various overseas investors without distance constraints, but, at the same time, entail problems including the limited opportunities to meet for some regions due to time differences, equipment troubles and difficulties in reading overseas investors' reactions.
+In the future, we will enhance overseas IR activities while utilizing online meetings.
 We will consider calling on foreign investors while watching the pandemic conditions.
 The MOF has taken advantage of accumulated experiences with these IR activities over more than 10 years to implement more effective and efficient IR activities based on the PDCA (plan-do-check-act) cycle.
 For example, we thoroughly implement a flow of procedures in which we sort out information on matters of interest to investors and their investment trends in preparation for direct talks with foreign investors.
 Even after direct talks, relevant MOF officials share information to build better relations with investors and promote our understanding.
 Through these IR activities, we have received various questions and opinions from foreign investors.
 These opinions are reflected in our debt management and other policies and used effectively.
 We have also established a question-and-answer column in the "JGB Newsletter" (English version) in an effort to develop better communications with investors.
+Separately from overseas IR activities, we usually provide lectures in foreign countries.
+As most international conferences were canceled in FY2020, however, we failed to provide lectures overseas.
+We also provide lectures for foreign investors invited to seminars in Japan and interview foreign investors visiting Japan.
+In FY2020, however, we used webinars for all these activities.